Learn about the effects of gambling on our community, and find resources and assistance for dealing with with gambling related harm.

 If you're not sure if a game has simulated gambling, you can find all the latest classifications on the Australian Classification website.

-Like anything, gaming can have both positive and negative outcomes for young people.
+Like anything, gaming can have positive and negative outcomes for young people.
 An important part of looking after your family’s health and wellbeing is understanding the signs of how much is too much.

 For helpful information on why young people game and how to set boundaries to develop a healthy online life, read these Victorian Responsible Gaming Foundation resources: